Opal Processing, polishing and cutting

 Master this amazing skill and learn opal cutting from experienced mentors or from a vocational school.
 If you are a student, please use the blog page below to ask questions or make comments.
 We will offer as much help as possible in getting you on the road to being an expert.
 Here is a more extensive movie on the subject:

-If you are attending a lapidary or opal cutting class, please mention this site to your teach and ask him or her to contribute towards the discussion so that all can benefit.
+If you are attending a lapidary or opal cutting class, please mention this site to your teacher and ask him or her to contribute towards the discussion so that all can benefit.
 Below is a brief synopsis of the different stages involved in cutting a opal.

 How to cut and polish opal by Peter Brusaschi